 The Town may exempt certain categories of land use, or specific forms of development from the requirement to provide a parkland dedication and/or cash-in-lieu of land.
-In addition, some institutional developers, like school boards, hospitals and universities are also exempt.
-The Town may also consider other institutional uses as exempt, or provide a reduced parkland dedication requirement for: special needs housing; affordable housing; or, any category of land use that is defined as providing a public benefit.

 In addition, the Town may consider eliminating or reducing the parkland dedication requirements as an incentive used to stimulate appropriate development.
 This could be applied site specifically, or based on achieving a number of defined public benefits, or generally within a geographic area or category of development.
-There is a concern that broadening the list of types of development types exempt from parkland dedication, or exempting whole land use categories will unduly compromise the Town's ability to achieve the desired parkland system target.